 - Get some easy to read issues reports

 - Help you make improvements and compare changes

 If you are able to install and use this plugin, you might be able to avoid legal troubles burdening other companies and their owners across the different state and federal courts in the United States.
 As I have said earlier, avoiding issues like this is usually less expensive than the smallest law case.
 But then you don’t have to wait for what threatened other companies at different courts to threaten you.

 This is a shortcut and misses MANY things that still are required to make your website fully ADA compliant.

 Website Accessibility Litigation FAQs

-Can I be sued if my website is not ADA compliant?
+Can I be sued if my website is not ADA-compliant?

 The real question is not whether you’ll be sued or not, the question is when?
-Knowing that accessibility lawsuits are on the rise, you have to start taking proactive steps towards the protection of your businesses.
+Knowing that accessibility lawsuits are on the rise, you have to start taking proactive steps toward the protection of your businesses.
 It is also worth noting that being ignorant is not an excuse in the eyes of the law.
 This is why we recommend exploring and understanding those requirements.

 What disabilities are not covered by the ADA?